 HDD Data Transfer Protocols

-PIO is a method of transferring data between the running software and a peripheral by means of special CPU instructions.
-The PIO protocol requires a great deal of CPU overhead to transfer the data.
+PIO is a method of transferring data between the running software and a peripheral using special CPU instructions.
+The PIO protocol requires lots of CPU overhead to transfer the data.
 As a result of this inefficiency, a system's performance can be significantly decreased.

-DMA is a hardware-based feature that allows certain devices to access system memory for reading and/or writing independently of the central processing unit (Multiword DMA and Ultra DMA protocols).
-This feature also allows CPU to perform other work during the reading and/or writing.
+DMA is a hardware-based feature that allows individual devices to access system memory for reading and\or writing independently of the central processing unit (Multiword DMA and Ultra DMA protocols).
+This feature also allows CPU to perform other work during the reading and\or writing.
 80-pin interface cable is required for Ultra DMA-3 mode and higher.